-We anticipate that we will primarily invest in first and second lien senior loans and long-term mezzanine debt.
-First and second lien senior loans generally are senior debt instruments that rank ahead of subordinated debt of the portfolio company.
-These loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of or be junior to other security interests.
-Mezzanine debt is subordinated to senior loans and is generally unsecured.
+We anticipate that we will primarily invest in first and second lien senior loans and long-term mezzanine debt securities.
 In some cases, we may also receive warrants or options in connection with our debt investments.
 We expect that these investments will initially range between \$10 million and \$30 million each, although the investment sizes may be more or less than the targeted range.
 We also anticipate, to a lesser extent, making equity investments in private middle market companies.
-These investments will generally be less than \$10 million each and made in conjunction with loans we make to these companies.
-In this prospectus, we generally use the term "middle market" to refer to companies with annual EBITDA between \$5 million and \$50 million.
+These investments will generally be less than \$10 million each.
+In this prospectus, we use the term "middle market" to refer to companies with annual EBITDA between \$5 million and \$50 million.
 EBITDA represents net income before net interest expense, income tax expense, depreciation and amortization.